Georgia–Turkey border: History

 With the Ottoman Empire defeated in Europe and Arabia, the Allied powers planned to partition it via the 1920 Treaty of Sèvres.
 The treaty recognised Georgian and Armenian independence, granting both vast lands in eastern Turkey, with an extended Armenia-Georgia border to be decided at a later date; Georgia was to gain much of Lazistan.
 Turkish nationalists were outraged at the treaty, contributing to the outbreak the Turkish War of Independence; the Turkish success in this conflict rendered Sèvres obsolete.

 In 1920 Russia's Red Army had invaded Azerbaijan and Armenia, followed by the Red Army invasion of Georgia in 1921 which ended the independence of Georgia.
 The Ottomans used the opportunity to invade south-west Georgia, taking Artvin, Ardahan, Batumi and other lands.
 In order to avoid an all-out Russo-Turkish war the two nations signed the Treaty of Moscow in March 1921, which created a modified Soviet-Ottoman border.
-However further fighting took place on the ground and the talks stalled; the treaty's provisions were later confirmed by the Treaty of Kars of October 1921, finalising what is now the Georgia–Turkey border at its current position.
+However further fighting took place on the ground and the talks stalled; the treaty's provisions were later confirmed by the Treaty of Kars of October 1921, finalising what is the current Georgia–Turkey border.
 Turkey relinquished its claim to Batumi with the proviso that an autonomous Adjara region be created to protect that area's largely Muslim population.
 The border was then demarcated on the ground in March 1925 – July 1926 by a joint Soviet-Turkish commission.
 Turkey's independence had been recognised by the 1923 Treaty of Lausanne.

 Georgia was initially incorporated along with Armenia and Azerbaijan in the Transcaucasian SFSR within the USSR, before being split off as the Georgian Soviet Socialist Republic in 1936.

-The Kars Treaty border remained, despite occasional Soviet protests that it should be amended, notably in 1945.
+The Kars Treaty border remained, despite occasional Soviet protests, notably in 1945, that it should be amended.
 Turkey, backed by the US, refused to discuss the matter, and the Soviets, seeking better relations with their southern neighbour, dropped the issue.

 Following the collapse of the USSR in 1991 Georgia gained independence and inherited its section of the Turkey-USSR border.
 Turkey recognised Georgian independence on 16 December 1991.
 The Protocol on Establishment of Diplomatic Relations between the two countries was signed on 21 May 1992 by which their mutual frontier was confirmed.